kuleshov-group/caduceus/finetuning_glrb/README.md

 **`--learning_rate`**: Specifies the learning rate for the optimizer.

-**`--patience`**: Determines the number of epochs with no improvement after which training will be stopped.

 **`--log_interval`**: Interval (in steps) at which to log training metrics and run a validation step.

 **`--train_ratio`**: Specifies the ratio of the dataset to use for training.